~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 A classic amateur photo of the famous Poro College (St. Louis) in a photo album

 It was the first educational institution in the United States dedicated to the study and teaching of black cosmetology.
-The school reportedly graduated about 75,000 agents world-wide, including the Caribbean.
+The school reportedly graduated over 75,000 agents world-wide, including the Caribbean.

 The Black Philanthropist